VolkanSah/run-multiple-Tor-instances/README.md

 ---

+**Credits:**
-**Credits:** Powered by Batman’s grind and ChatGPT wizardry. 🦇🔥 Image crafting by Google Gemini, brought to life by human creativity
+- Powered by Batman’s grind and ChatGPT wizardry. 🦇🔥 -Cover-Image crafting by Google Gemini, brought to life by human creativity